-What can you do to avoid medical co-payments?
+What can you do in 2020 to avoid medical co-payments?

 Having medical aid is great, but it takes you only so far.
 Every medical scheme member knows the feeling of receiving a co-payment bill for you to pay out of your own pocket.